sasha-beamery/kmval/README.md

 At [Beamery](https://beamery.com), where I work, we deploy over 70 services as various Kubernetes objects on our clusters.
 Alongside mainline path-to-production environments, there are also scaled-down development and staging environments used by delivery teams.
-This results in `>70 * N` Kubernetes manifest configurations to keep a handle on, which is not really possible or to do manually.
+This results in `>70 * N` Kubernetes manifest configurations to keep a handle on, which is not really possible to do manually.

 [Kustomize](https://kustomize.io) is an excellent tool that provides Kubernetes-native configuration management.
-Being able to define a common base layer and patch differences such as replica numbers, resource requests etc. per environment using Kustomize `overlay`s really helps to improve consistency, and opens up the path to running linting and quality tools that would otherwise not be possible to use with templating which often results in invalid `yaml` been stored in version control and templated at deploy-time.
+Being able to define a common base layer and patch differences such as replica numbers, resource requests etc. per environment using Kustomize `overlay`s really helps to improve consistency, and opens up the path to running linting and quality tools that would otherwise not be possible to use with templating which often results in invalid `yaml` being stored in version control and templated at deploy-time.

 The `kustomize build` command has an additional use as an overlay validator and can be scripted to ensure that every